Arshavin023/Data-Warehouse-design---data-modeling/README.md

 # Data Warehouse and data modeling

 ## `Scenario:`
-In this project, a Data Engineer was tasked with designing data warehouse that would serve as single source of truth for analytics.
+In this, a data warehouse is to be designed that would serve as single source of truth for analytics.
 Historical Data from different source systems were collected; accounting software, supplier's database, point of sales (POS) systems and CSV files.

 ## Existing data
 ![existing_data](https://github.com/Arshavin023/Data-Warehouse-design---data-modeling/assets/77532336/6cdc15f3-647a-4191-8d18-10a0eac2cc0a)